etaque/elm-dialog/README.md

 ### Update

 * Add the case match for the dialog actions.
 If you've chosen the record extension, then you can use the `wrappedUpdate`.
-  The first parameter (`150`) is the duration of the animation, in milliseconds.

 ```elm